sukebenet/dreamtime-website/docs/guide/google-colab.md

 Google Colab may not work correctly if you use a web browser or extension that blocks third-party cookies or trackers.
 :::

-Next you will see a document a little bit weird but easy to understand:
+Next you will see a document:

 ![](/img/previews/screely-1600056608365.png)